avdagama/Nutrienti/README.md

 The nutrienti app is a complete fitness-inspired, macronutrient-focused food tracking android app.

 # Features:
-- Ability to register/sign up for a nutrienti account
+- Ability to sign up for and sign into a nutrienti account
 - Add food to your diary by searching our database of user-submitted foods
 - Single ring design that is used throughout the app to show macro and calorie effect based on your goals
 - Rebalance food portions in diary to meet your goals with one button tap